build-trust/ockam/README.md

 Congratulations on running your first Ockam program 🥳.

 A lot happened when you ran this small example.
-It created a secure vault, spawned workers to represent entities, established a mutually authenticated channel and then routed a message through the channel.
+It created a secure vault, spawned workers to represent entities, established a mutually authenticated channel and then routed a message through that channel.
-This involved running cryptographic protocols for generating keys, authenticating as an entity, performing an authenticated key exchange, exchanging messages with authenticated encryption etc.
+This involved running cryptographic protocols for generating keys, authenticating as an entity, performing an authenticated key exchange and exchanging messages with authenticated encryption.

-To learn more, about how we make these powerful cryptographic protocols simple to use, please have a look at our [step-by-step guide](./documentation/guides/rust#readme) where we introduce the building blocks in Ockam.
+To learn more about how we make these powerful cryptographic protocols simple to use, please have a look at our [step-by-step guide](./documentation/guides/rust#readme) where we introduce the building blocks in Ockam.

 <hr>